hademircii/fortune-cookies/README.md

 ## Design and Capabilities

-This application reflects a proficient implementation of modern Python capabilities, highlighting asynchronous programming, HTTP communication, object-oriented design, error handling, and logging.
+ asynchronous programming, HTTP communication, object-oriented design, error handling, and logging.
 The architecture involves a PostgreSQL database, an API server, and a periodic consumer service, creating an ecosystem that delivers quotes to registered phone numbers.

 ## Running the Application